Dutch Brazil: Recapture of Recife

-The Recapture of Recife was a military engagement between the Portuguese forces under Francisco Barreto de Meneses and the Dutch forces of Captain Walter Van Loo.
-After the Dutch defeats at Guararapes, their surviving men, as well as other garrisons of New Holland, joined in the area of Recife in order to make a last stand.
-However, after fierce fighting, the Portuguese victoriously entered the city and the remaining Dutch were ousted from Brazil.

-The Dutch finally lost control of Recife on 28 January 1654, leaving to the Portuguese their colony of Brazil and putting an end to New Holland.
+After the Portuguese victories at Guararapes, the remaining Dutch retreated inside Recife.
+In 1654, after a two-year siege, Recife fell to the Portuguese, ending Dutch Brazil.

 Role of the Amerindians and Africans

 Although the historical focus is usually on the European rivals in the conflict, the local indigenous population was drawn into the conflict as allies on both sides.
 Most sided with the Dutch, but there were some notable exceptions.
 One was a Potiguara chieftain who came to be known as Dom Antônio Filipe Camarão, who was rewarded for his loyalty to the Portuguese by being made a knight of the Order of Christ.
 In the aftermath of the conflict when the Dutch were expelled, there were reprisals against their Amerindian allies.

 Both the Dutch and the Portuguese used African slaves in the conflict, sometimes with the promise of freedom for fighting.
 On the Portuguese side, one name went down in history, Henrique Dias, who was awarded noble status by the monarch, but not the knighthood in the Order of Christ as promised.